informatics-isi-edu/fishspy/README.md

      file is usually small enough to read with naive CSV readers.
   - `movie_frame_measures.csv`: One row per frame with quantitative measures.
 This file is quite long, e.g. 72K rows per hour.

+### Plotting Results

+1. Start with the two analysis outputs from the previous step.
+2. Plot the results `fishspy-plot-results movie_events.csv movie_frame_measures.csv`
+  - The first argument must be the movie events CSV file.
+  - The second argument must be the frame measures CSV file.
+3. See the output, currently written to a fixed name in the current working directory:
+  - `movie_plot.tiff`

+The 2D plot represents time proceeding from top-left corner to bottom-right corner:

+- The time-series is split and resynchronized at each conditioned stimulus activation event, represented by the left-most vertical blue line.
+- The _leading_ activity immediately before each conditioned stimulus period is shown preceding this left-most blue line.
+- The right-most blue line represents the conditioned stimulus deactivation event for each trial.
+This boundary may appear ragged as each trial may have a different measured conditioned stimulus duration (as detected in the movie).
+- Each horizontal stripe of 5 lines represents the five measures from `movie_frame_measures.csv`, which are displacement measurements at different sections of the fish tail.
+- The total plot width is limited to the _median_ inter-trial period.
+This affects the plotting of _trailing_ activity following each stimulus period (at the edges of the plot):
+  - Shorter trailing periods are padded
+  - Longer trailing periods are truncated
+- Intensity of the green plot represents absolute value of tail displacement on a frame-by-frame basis.
+This channel is range-compressed using the square root function.
+- Temporary loss of tracking is depicted in red.
+This may happen briefly during rapid tail movements due to motion blur in the movie.
+A long period of red indicates persistent loss of tracking, usually due to the fish leaving the imaging stage or some debris obscuring view of the fish.

 ### Environment Parameters